-The HESD indicator should also go on for a few seconds and then go off when the ignition switch is turned ON and the engine stop switch at RUN.
+The HESD indicator should also go on for a few seconds and then go off when the ignition switch is turned ON and the engine stop switch is turned to RUN.

 If the HESD indicator and the malfunction indicator lamp (MIL) light at any other time, reduce speed and take your motorcycle to a Honda dealer as soon as possible.